What is a Savings Bond?

 Savings bonds are a safe investment for most Americans.
 However, being low-risk, they don’t offer a very high return on investment (ROI).

-• Low risk: savings bonds are one of the most secure investments you’ll ever make.
-There is no risk of losing your principal, and you’re guaranteed to get some return in the future, even if not very high.
+• Low risk: Savings bonds are one of the most secure investments ever made.
+There is no risk of losing your principal; you’re guaranteed to get some return in the future, even if not very high.
 You are essentially a lender to the U.S. federal government, so it should be a safe bet to say they have to pay you back.

-• Low ROI: savings bonds are a low-risk, low-return kind of investment.
-They may be great as a gift to a child or teenager who starts learning about building personal finances.
-But if you are 30+ years old and earning a nice salary, you could make better earning investments, such as investing in the stock market.
+• Low ROI: Savings bonds are a low-risk, low-return kind of investment.
+They may be great as a gift to a child or teenager learning about building personal finances.
+However, if you are 30+ years old and earning a nice salary, you could find better investments, such as investing in the stock market.
 These investments will be riskier – but they will most likely bring you a higher return.
 That doesn’t mean savings bonds don’t remain an option.
 It’s okay to be conservative about money and prefer a safe savings plan.
 Some people like a challenge, while other savers are a little more risk-averse.
 Always choose based on your needs and personal preferences.

-• Early withdrawal penalty: be very careful about withdrawing money too early from a savings bond.
+• Early withdrawal penalty: Avoid withdrawing money too early from a savings bond.
 There are options for you to redeem your savings bonds before it has reached full maturity.
 Still, usually, it’s better to wait, or you’ll lose part of the return.

-• Low liquidity: S. savings bonds are debt securities that take a long time to mature (around 20 to 30 years).
+• Low liquidity: Savings bonds are debt securities that take a long time to mature (around 20 to 30 years).
 That means your money won’t be available to you for a long time from when you invested.

 How much does a $100 savings bond cost?